urbanwildlifeinstitute/UWIN_tutorials/challenges/basic_data_manipulation/basic_data_manipulation.md

 ## Coding Club Reference tutorial [__here.__](https://ourcodingclub.github.io/tutorials/data-manip-intro/)

 ### Cleaning and classifying data using basic functions
-Now that we have a few basic skills to manipulate and clean data we can test our skills with some likley examples we may see in our UWIN data.
-We will also learn how to manage time data using similar skills.
+Now that we have a few basic tool we can use to manipulate and clean data, we can test our skills with some data we may see while conducting urban wildlife research with UWIN.
+We will also apply the same skills to managing and manipulating time data.

 ```R
 # Load in libraries